batcholi/XenonCode/README.md

 - $myArray.`last` // returns the value of the last item within an array, this also allows to modify that value by assigning an expression
 - $myText.`last` // returns the last character of a text variable, this also allows to modify that last character by assigning an expression

+### Other useful helpers
+- `contains`($myText, "str") // returns 1 if $myText contains "str", otherwise 0
+- `find`($myText, "str") // returns the index of the first character of the first occurance of "str" in $myText, otherwise -1 if not found
+These also work on arrays.

 ### Device functions
 An implementation should define application-specific device functions.
 Here are examples of basic device functions that MAY or MAY NOT be defined: